I wish I were just talking about vanilla, chocolate, strawberry, marble, white cakes…. That’s already a lot of different types of cake to choose from.

 The pound cake is a type of butter cake simply because it contains butter.
 So why not talk about butter cakes?
 Mostly because I haven’t really done much to explore them.
 But really because the ratio for cakes is 1:1:1:1 (one part eggs to one part sugar to one part butter to one part flour).

 When all the ingredients weigh the same, you essentially have a pound cake.
 I haven’t tried using a pound of everything yet, but it sounds like a lot of cake.
 If you use the basic 1:1:1:1 ratio, it’s really easy to measure everything, and the cake batter is ready within minutes.
+Note: if you want to make a chocolate cake, substitute some cocoa powder in for some flour.

 Pound cake is dense, though.
 I imagine it must also be quite heavy if you use a pound for everything.
 The typical mixing method is creaming where the butter and sugar are creamed together first.
 I’m not sure if it actually does anything truly noticeable, but I prefer trying to lighten it up by using the foaming method of whisking the eggs and sugar first.
 At least, the first cake I made using the foaming method wasn’t quite as heavy as the one I made using the creaming method.